MedYassineWerdani/Predicting-Student-Depression/README.md

    - Changes are automatically reflected in production
    - Full deployment history tracking
    - Easy rollbacks if needed

-### Live Application:

-**Visit our live application**: [Predicting Student Depression App](https://predicting-student-depression.streamlit.app/)

-Our site is fully autonomous with an automated workflow from development to production, allowing us to focus on improving the models and user experience rather than managing deployment infrastructure.

 ### Installation for Local Development: